 Most travelers go on liveaboard cruises that bring them all over the islands, sailing at night and arriving to a different island every morning.
 This way, they save time and get to explore every single island.
 A 1-week cruise, however, sets you back around US$1,000 or more, depending on the level of luxury.
 This includes all expenses, food and snorkeling equipment.

 A quick look at our tight budget (especially since we were travelling for four months), we knew the cruise was not an option for us.
-We did some research, and found out that we could actually see the islands on our own, without too much difficulty and trouble.
+We did some research, and found out that there was a way to travel the Galapagos islands on the cheap, without too much difficulty and trouble.
 Here’s how:

 1. Find a Base

 From Guayaquil (you can also fly from Quito), we flew in to Baltra on TAME, the Ecuadorian national airline.
 All flight prices are the same, at US$117.90 each way, regardless of date/day.
 AeroGal also does the same route, with similar airfares.
 Whether you are taking a cruise or DIY, you still have to book a flight to the Galapagos islands due to its distance from the mainland.

 From Baltra, the only way to get accommodation is to take an airport bus (free) to the crossing, where you can catch a boat (US$0.80) to the neighboring island Santa Cruz.
 From there, it is a 1-hour bus ride (US$1.50) to the port, Puerto Ayora.

 During the entire week that we spent on the Galapagos islands, we based ourselves in Puerto Ayora, and from there, we took excursions to other islands.
 We’d heard beforehand that Puerto Ayora has more budget accommodation and is generally cheaper than other islands.